President Trump ramps up feud with LaVar Ball, calling him a 'fool'

 "It wasn't the White House, it wasn't the State Department, it wasn't father LaVar's so-called people on the ground in China that got his son out of a long term prison sentence - IT WAS ME," Trump tweeted early Wednesday.
 "Too bad!
 LaVar is just a poor man's version of Don King, but without the hair."

-Trump then slammed LaVar Ball as "ungrateful" — the same word he used in a Twitter tirade on Sunday in which he said he "should have left" the players in jail.
+Trump then slammed LaVar Ball, 50, as "ungrateful" — the same word he used in a Twitter tirade on Sunday in which he said he "should have left" the players in jail.
+(The White House later said those tweets were a "rhetorical response" to Ball's criticisms.)

-LaVar Ball, 50, has refused to thank Trump, telling CNN on Monday: "How'd he help?
+LaVar Ball, known for his bombastic public persona, has refused to thank Trump, telling CNN on Monday: "How'd he help?
 If he helped, I would say thank you."

 Related: In LaVar Ball, Trump has finally drawn a worthy opponent